 Sign Up For Our Latest Updates

-1. How are the investments in the Funds determined?
+1. How are the investments in the Fund determined?

-The ATAC Funds use a proprietary approach to position more defensively or offensively in a portfolio.
+The ATAC Fund uses a proprietary approach to position more defensively or offensively in a portfolio.
 The process is consistent and repeatable.

 ATACX positions into bonds when our indicators are giving a defensive signal and into equities when they are giving an offensive signal.